lfigueira/tdh_lego/README.md

 TDH Lego Truck Big Data Challenge No.3 solution.

 ## Description
-The solution outline below uses Python tools and libraries to process the data.
-These are organised using docker images/containers to ease reproducing the results.
+The solution outlined below uses Python tools and libraries to process the data.
+These are organised using Docker images/containers to ease reproducing the results.

 The batch processing uses Pandas to load, enrich and aggregate the data.
 It is presented in a Jupyter notebook.